Jeffchiucp/ExplodingPlatForm/README.md

 #### Level Design
 Level 1
-Player begins to jump and rescue 1 objects
+Player begins to jump through platform and and gather high score of 20,000
 Level 2
-Player rescue all 5 objects
-Level 3
+Player's goal is to avoid lava and get to the top of platform Level 3
-Collect all of the power equipment to upgrade to reach safety [Back to top ^](#)
+Collect all of the itesm to upgrade to reach safety [Back to top ^](#)